intel/pmem-csi/docs/install.md

 CSI drivers in Kubernetes.
 It is currently available as a beta feature in Kubernetes.

-Volume requests [embedded in the pod spec](https://kubernetes-csi.github.io/docs/ephemeral-local-volumes.html#example-of-inline-csi-pod-spec) are provisioned as ephemeral volumes.
+Volume requests [embedded in the pod spec with the `csi` field](https://kubernetes-csi.github.io/docs/ephemeral-local-volumes.html) are provisioned as ephemeral volumes.
 The volume request could use below fields as [`volumeAttributes`](https://kubernetes.io/docs/concepts/storage/volumes/#csi):